code-warrior/git-workshop/git-workshop.md

 ---

+## Removing Files

+Removing tracked files can be done in one of two ways.
+The first method excludes Git altogether; you simply delete files as you normally would.
+You still add the deleted files to the staging area as you would any other file.
+(Yes, you’re even required to stage deleted files.)

+The second method requires the `git rm` command.
+When files are deleted using `git rm`, deleted files are automatically staged, saving you the trouble of carrying out the `git add` command.
+This is the only difference between both file removal methods.

+---

+## Moving Files

+Moving files has the same caveats as removing files, discussed previously.

+---

 ## Storing Changes but Not Committing Them

 You may find yourself in a situation where your changes aren’t ready to be committed, but shouldn’t be discarded, either.
 Enter `git stash`.
 This command will store your changes for later retrieval.
 You can reclaim your changes with `git stash pop`, which deletes the changes from the stash’s cache, or `git stash apply`, which keeps the changes in the cache.